SunKim133/SunKim133/README.md

 ### Hi there 👋 Sun's here!

-- 🔭 I’m an international student at somewhere in Canada🇨🇦
+- I’m an aspiring Data Analyst in Canada 🇨🇦
-- 🌱 I’m currently studying Data Analytics.
+- Huge fan of coffee, bread, and baseball!
-- 📫 How to reach out to me: LinkedIn(https://www.linkedin.com/in/sunkim133/)
+- How to reach out to me: LinkedIn(https://www.linkedin.com/in/sunkim133/)
-- 👀 Check out my portfolio! http://portfoliosunkim.com
+- Check out my portfolio! sunkim133.github.io
-- 😄 Pronouns: She/her
+- Pronouns: She/her